Chocolate bar: Early history

 Solid chocolate was probably already consumed in pre-Columbian America, in particular by the Aztecs, despite the beverage being the traditional form of consumption of cocoa in Mesoamerica.
 In fact, any finely ground cocoa that is not immediately used to make a drink turns into solid chocolate.
 The grinding of the cocoa beans was done with a stone metate.
 Dominican friar Diego Durán mentions in his writings that Aztec soldiers carried small balls of ground cocoa among other military rations.
 Cocoa was introduced into Europe in the early 16th century, possibly already under its processed (solid) form.

 Until the 18th century, chocolate was essentially consumed as a drink.
 Transport of cocoa beans was slow and difficult, therefore making the product very expensive in Europe.
 Chocolate was usually sold as a solidified ground but still grainy cocoa paste (in the form of blocks, sticks or balls) to be dissolved in water or milk, either plain or already sweetened and flavoured.
 It is unclear when bars or tablets of chocolate (meant to be eaten straight as a candy rather than grated into a drink) were made for the first time.
-It is known, however, that the consumption of solid chocolate by the wealthy increased by the end of the 18th century.
+It is known, however, that the consumption of solid chocolate by the wealthy increased by the end of the 18th century, notably in the form of pastilles ("drops").
+Sweetened preparations more likely to be consumed on their own or used in confectionery included French chocolate, flavored with vanilla, and Spanish chocolate, flavored with cinnamon.
+Cane sugar, another colonial commodity, was widely used in Europe by the 18th century.